 As part of the process of preparing our financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax exposure, including assessing the risks associated with tax audits, and assessing temporary differences resulting from different treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities.
-As of June 30, 2012, we had net deferred tax assets of approximately \$38.1 million which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
+As of December 31, 2012, we had net deferred tax assets of approximately \$36.5 million which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
 We assess the likelihood that our deferred tax assets will be recovered from future taxable income, and to the extent that we believe recovery is not likely, we establish a valuation allowance.
-As of June 30, 2012, we maintain a valuation allowance against our deferred tax assets totaling \$1.4 million.
-Substantially all of the valuation allowance we have recorded at June 30, 2012 is against certain state research tax credits due to uncertainties related to the ability to utilize such state research tax credits before they expire.
+As of December 31, 2012, we maintain a valuation allowance against our deferred tax assets totaling \$1.4 million.
+Substantially all of the valuation allowance we have recorded is against New Jersey state research tax credits due to uncertainties related to the ability to utilize such state research tax credits before they expire.
 We based our valuation allowance on our estimates of taxable income by legal entity and the period over which our state research tax credits will be recoverable.

-As of June 30, 2012, we had unrecognized tax benefits of \$4.8 million, all of which, if recognized, would favorably affect the effective tax rate.
-In addition, we have accrued interest and penalties of \$0.8 million related to the unrecognized tax benefits.
+As of December 31, 2012, we had unrecognized tax benefits of \$5.1 million, all of which, if recognized, would favorably affect the effective tax rate.
+In addition, we have accrued interest and penalties of \$0.9 million related to the unrecognized tax benefits.
 Interest and penalties, if any, related to unrecognized tax benefits are recorded in income tax expense.
 Components of the reserve are classified as either current or long-term in the Consolidated Balance Sheet based on when we expect each of the items to be settled.
-Accordingly, our unrecognized tax benefits of \$4.8 million and the related accrued interest and penalties of \$0.8 million are included in Other Liabilities on the Consolidated Balance Sheet.
-We believe that it is reasonably possible that approximately \$0.4 million of our currently remaining unrecognized tax benefits and approximately \$0.2 million of related accrued interest and penalties may also be realized by the end of fiscal 2013 as a result of the lapse of the statute of limitations.
+Accordingly, our unrecognized tax benefits of \$5.1 million and the related accrued interest and penalties of \$0.9 million are included in Other Liabilities on the Consolidated Balance Sheet.
+We do not believe that any of our unrecognized tax benefits or related accrued interest and penalties will be realized by the end of fiscal 2013.

 We conduct business globally and as a result, file income tax returns in the United States and in various state and foreign jurisdictions.
 In the normal course of business, we are subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
-Our income tax returns for CommVault Americas, Inc. for the fiscal years ended March 31, 2009 through March 31, 2011 are currently under audit by the State of New Jersey.
+Our U.S. Federal income tax return for fiscal 2011 is currently under audit by the U.S. Internal Revenue Service.
+In addition, our German subsidiary's income tax returns for the fiscal years ended March 31, 2006 through March 31, 2010 are currently under audit by the German tax authorities.

-The following table summarizes the tax years in the major tax jurisdictions that remain subject to income tax examinations by tax authorities as of June 30, 2012.
+The following table summarizes the tax years in the major tax jurisdictions that remain subject to income tax examinations by tax authorities as of December 31, 2012.
 The years subject to income tax examination in our foreign jurisdictions cover the maximum time period with respect to these jurisdictions.
 Due to NOL carryforwards, in some cases the tax years continue to remain subject to examination with respect to such NOLs.

+Years Subject to Income

-Tax Jurisdiction Years Subject to Income Tax Examination
+Tax Jurisdiction Tax Examination

 U.S. Federal 2001 - Present

 New Jersey 2002 - Present

 Foreign jurisdictions 2006 - Present